 Faculty pathway advisors and generalist advisors are available by email to consult with MLIS students on focused questions related to elective choices and career planning.

 Lunch and Learn Online Workshops

 Learn more about the many opportunities available to students in the Student Advising and Outreach video series.
-The most recent workshop covers the Information Organization career pathway in the Master of Library and Information Science degree program.
+The most recent workshop covers the Leadership and Management career pathway in the Master of Library and Information Science degree program.